Ran485/Integrated_proteogenomic_analysis_CCA/README.md

-# Integrated Proteogenomic Characterization of Cholangiocarcinoma
+# Proteogenomic Characterization of Cholangiocarcinoma

 ![Schematic representation of the experimental design](https://github.com/Ran485/Integrated_proteogenomic_analysis_CCA/blob/main/Schematic_workflow.png)

-This github repository contains the data files and analysis code used to generate the figures for the manuscript **"Integrated Proteogenomic Characterization of Cholangiocarcinoma Reveals New Therapeutic Opportunities"** under reviewed  in *Hepatology*.
+This github repository contains the data files and analysis code used to generate the figures for the manuscript **"Integrated Proteogenomic Characterization of Cholangiocarcinoma Reveals New Therapeutic Opportunities"** under reviewed  in *HEPATOLOGY*.
 The Schematic representation of the experimental design and data analysis is shown above.

 ## Dependencies